-- Gas is by far the cheapest option, at 4.17 p per kWh (kWh is the unit used to measure energy).
+- Gas is the least costly option, at 4.65 p per kWh (in November 2021). kWh is the unit used to measure energy.

-- Modern condensing boilers are very efficient – meaning up to 90% of the energy is used.
-Whether you choose combi, system or conventional, the law now says they must all be condensing.
+- Modern condensing boilers are efficient – meaning up to 90% of the energy is used.
+Whether you choose combi, system or conventional, the law now says they must all be efficient condensing units.

-- Piped straight into your home, this energy source is super-reliable, and needs no storage.
+- Piped straight into your home, this energy source needs no storage.

-- It’s really easy to control – you can turn it on and off easily.
+- It’s simple to control – you can turn it on and off easily.

 - Gas is a fossil fuel, so burning it contributes to global warming and climate change.

-- The UK Government has recently announced that new gas boiler installations will be phased out – starting as soon as 2025.
+- The UK government has recently announced that new gas boiler installations will be phased out.

 - Boilers should be serviced every year, to keep them in good, efficient and safe condition.